 When you use a clickbait subject line, the recipient opens your email and sees that you’ve broken the promise — and that takes the olive branch of trust they’ve just extended to you and snaps it in half because you failed to deliver what you suggested with your subject line.

 You don’t merely want them to open up your email; you want them to read through your email and feel good about the interaction.
 Trick them, and they’ll be quick to hit delete and move on.

 Long subject lines can work in some cases, but with 55% of working professionals reading emails from mobile, it’s usually not worth the risk.

-The average mobile screen can fit only 5-8 words per subject line:
+The average mobile screen can fit only five to eight words per subject line:

 By keeping your subject lines short, you have the best chance to grab that majority of readers who see your subject line on their mobile devices:

 Of course, it’s about more than mobile.
 Traditionally, professional and sales-related emails tend to have longer subject lines, while personal emails to friends and colleagues tend to be short and more conversational.

 If you want your emails opened, you need to emulate the kind of email they’d get from a colleague or friend.
 Do that by making your subject line appear welcoming and non-threatening (and then follow it with an outreach email that gets results).